Windows Installer, Java Installer, Freeware Installer

 English is the default project language, but you can change it to any of the languages known by Advanced Installer.

-Now you can see the main view split in two panes.
-In the left pane, you can see all the options you have to edit in your current project, grouped in four categories.
+Now you can see the main view split into two panes.
+In the left pane, you can see all the options you have to edit in your current project, grouped in categories.

-Project DetailsClick on "Project Details" option from the "Project Settings" group to set the information seen by the user for your installation package.
+Product DetailsSwitch to “Product Details” page to set the information seen by the user for your installation package.
 Fill the fields in the right pane with the corresponding data.
-Here is an example of how this can be done:

 Product Details

-For further information about this page please see Product Details.
+For further information about this page please see Product Details Tab.

 You now have the general information on the Product Details page filled in.